 Fast-forward 17 years to today.
 Now I'm using the TRX suspension trainer.
 I admit it, I didn't know about this thing until I saw it on our website, and my first impression was, "Damn, I wish we had one of those in '91."
 Nonetheless I was intrigued enough that I actually got one, just to try it out.

-Bottom line up front, I'm impressed.
+Bottom line: I'm impressed.
 The TRX system is essentially a long strap with handles that you configure in a variety of positions to conduct your exercises.
 The beauty of the TRX system is that you use your own body weight as the resistance force; there's literally no need for "free" weights since you're packing all the weight you'll ever need.

 Now I take the TRX everywhere I go.
-To the field, on vacation (worked great in Hawaii on a coconut palm until the damn coconuts started falling on me...) even on business trips (why waste time looking for a local gym when you've got one in your bag.)
-Not bad for a personal gym that weighs 2 pounds and fits in a 1 gallon Ziploc bag.
+To the field, on vacation (worked great in Hawaii on a coconut palm until the damn coconuts started falling on me), even on business trips (why waste time looking for a local gym when you've got one in your bag?).
+Not bad for a personal gym that weighs two pounds and fits in a one-gallon Ziploc bag.

 Eric Daniel is an associate editor at Military.com.
 He has 16 years of combined service in both active component (1st Armored Division (D/1-37AR) as an M1A1 gunner during the 1991 Gulf War, where he was awarded the Bronze Star Medal with "V" device and Oak Leaf Cluster, and the National Guard (HHC (IA trainer),1-103 Armor, Pennsylvania Army National Guard, OIF III.)
 He is currently serving as a cavalry scout in the California Army National Guard.